Why should you only eat oysters in months with an "R"?

-We harvest oysters by bending over and picking them up off the beach.
-We put them in a net, and leave them on the beach until the tides comes in.
+We harvest oysters by bending over and picking them up off the beach, or by emptying the pouch they are living in.
+From the beach we put them in a net, and leave them on the beach until the tides comes in.
 The nets of oysters are marked by floating corks and are picked up by one of our boats, and brought straight to the plant for processing that day.
-Oysters grow in the inter-tidal zone, which is the part of the beach that is covered with water at high tide, and exposed at low tide.
+Most oysters grow in the inter-tidal zone, which is the part of the beach that is covered with water at high tide, and exposed at low tide.
 In British Columbia, the tide ranges from 0 - 16 feet, which means that we have lots of room to grow oysters.

 Do you ever find any pearls?

 We do find pearls sometimes.
 Oysters make a pearl when something inside their shell is bugging them.
-If they live on a rough beach where they are always tossed around by the waves, they might get bits of rock tossing around with them.
-Some of these small rock fragments get inside the oyster's shell when it is open, and irritates their soft flesh.
-The oyster coats the rock with the same material as it makes its shell with, called nacre, or mother of pearl, and this is a pearl.
+If they live on a rough beach where they are always tossed around by the waves, they might get bits of rock or sand tossing around with them.
+Some of these small rock or sand fragments get inside the oyster's shell when it is open, and irritates their soft flesh.
+The oyster then coats the rock or sand with the same material as it makes its shell with, called nacre, or mother of pearl, and this is a pearl.
 Finding pearls is pretty rare in Pacific Oysters.
 If you find one, consider yourself lucky!